-You will be sent home with prescription pain medication.
+You may be sent home with a prescription for pain medication.
 These medications are to be used as directed by your doctor.
 Sometimes, side effects such as fatigue, dry mouth and constipation may occur.
 Your need for pain relief will subside over time.
 If it persists, please contact your doctor.